Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger

 You can specify the files that you want to be loaded automatically from Symbol file (.pdb) locations box locations when you start debugging.
 Symbol files in the project directory are always loaded.

 Choose All modules, unless excluded to load all the symbols for all modules except those that you specify when you choose the Specify excluded modules link.

 Choose the Only specified modules option and then choose Specify modules to list the modules that you symbol files that you want loaded automatically.
 The symbol files for other modules are ignored.

 Specify additional symbol options

-You can also set the following option on the Debugging / General page of the VS Options dialog:
+You can also set the following options on the Tools / Options / Debugging / Symbols page: